 I’m often asked for advice by people who are in the process of choosing a camera.
 Which is the best camera?
 Should I get one with interchangeable lenses?
 Is it worth buying a point and shoot?

 My response to their questions are a few questions of my own.
 I prefer not to give advice on which is better.
 Canon, Sony, Nikon or any other brand.
 Rather, I’ll inquire about how you intend to use a camera.
 What you’ll do with the photos you take.
 And even how big your hands are.
 Do you want to take video also?

 There are too many new models and styles of camera.
 Ranging from point and shoots to full-frame DSLRs and beyond.
 I cannot possibly answer your question of ‘What camera should I buy in 2020?’ with a specific model.
-But I can help you narrow down your search for which camera is best for photography for you.
+But I can help you narrow down your search for which camera is best for

 - Why Do You Want to Buy a Camera?